brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

 ## Application structure

-The final structure for the application is composed of the plugins, the FluxCD manifest and a metadata.yml file inside the folder containing the manifest.
+The final structure for the application is composed of the plugin(s), the FluxCD manifest and a `metadata.yml` file inside the folder containing the manifest:
-An application structure is as follow:

 ```shell
     APP-NAME/